Every child is born brilliant, but not every child gets the opportunity to share it. Our kids deserve better.

 For high school aged students, Black students make up 15% of high schoolers nationwide, but only 9% of students enrolled in at least one AP course.

 When there are barriers to accessing advanced academics, there are also barriers to accessing opportunity.
 With increased access to advanced academics, students are encouraged, engaged, and excited to be in school.
-By increasing access to advanced academics, we will increase their access to opportunity.
+By increasing access to advanced academics, we will increase their access to success.

 Our schools must treat every child as equal, especially in situations of conflict.